n2cholas/shapecheck/README.md

 Framework-agnostic library for checking array/tensor shapes at runtime.

 Finding the root of shape mismatches can be troublesome, especially with broadcasting rules and mutable arrays.
-Documenting shapes with comments can become stale as code evolves.
-This library aims to solve both of those problems by ensuring function pre and post shape expectations are met.
+Comments documenting shapes can easily become out of date as code evolves.
+This library aims to solve both of those problems by ensuring function input/output shape expectations are met.
 The concise syntax for expressing shapes serves to document code as well, so new users can quickly understand what's going on.

 With frameworks like JAX or TensorFlow, "runtime" is actually "compile" or "trace" time, so you don't pay any cost during execution.
 For frameworks like